-COM 3333 Intercultural Communication - 3 hours (Spring, odd years, Winterfest, even years)
+COM 3333 Intercultural Communication - 3 hours (Spring, odd years)

-This course will cover a wide variety of intercultural issues as they pertain to media, religion, business, politics, education, health care and interpersonal communication.
-A balanced emphasis will be placed on developing intercultural awareness and competence.
-Prerequisite: COM 1103.
+This course covers a wide variety of intercultural issues as they pertain to media, religion, business, politics, education, health care and interpersonal communication.
+A balanced emphasis is placed on developing intercultural awareness and competence.
+Prerequisite: COM 1103 or COM 2393.

-COM 3343 Multi-Media Productions for Nonprofit Organizations - 3 hours (Fall, On demand)
+COM 3343 Multi-Media Productions for Nonprofit Organizations - 3 hours (On demand)